letsencrypt/pebble/README.md

 Pebble does not perform all of the same input validation as Boulder.
 Some domain names that would be rejected by Boulder/Let's Encrypt may work with Pebble.

-Pebble uses the system DNS resolver.
-This may mean that caching causes problems with DNS-01 validation.
-It may also mean that no DNSSEC validation is performed.
-You should configure your system's recursive DNS resolver according to your needs.

 Pebble does not enforce any rate limits.
 It is not presently an appropriate tool for testing that your client handles Boulder/Let's Encrypt rate limits correctly.